Economics

 Special Audit Student System

-This is a system that allows students enrolled in the Graduate School of our university to audit classes at other graduate schools with which we have concluded Partnership as stated in the course requirements.
-If approved by the Graduate School Committee, credits earned at Partner institutions can be included in the graduation requirements (up to a certain limit).
+This system allows students enrolled in the Graduate School of our University to attend classes at other graduate schools that have concluded the Partnership Agreement listed in the course guidelines.
+If approved by the Graduate School Committee, credits earned in Partner institutions can be included in the completion requirements (subject to an upper limit).

-* Partner institutions may vary depending on the academic year and major.
-Audit fees may also be charged depending on Partner institutions.
+* Partner institutions may vary depending on the year and major.
+In addition, Partner institutions may incur an audit fee.

 Gakushuin Graduate School of Economics and Business Administration